2023 Best Value Natural Resources & Conservation Bachelor's Degree Schools in Michigan

 Top 10 Best Natural Resources & Conservation Bachelor's Degree Schools

-Our analysis found Grand Valley State University to be the best value school for natural resources and conservation students who want to pursue a bachelor’s degree in Michigan.
+Our 2023 rankings named Grand Valley State University the best value school in Michigan for natural resources and conservation students working on their bachelor’s degree.
 GVSU is a fairly large public school located in the large suburb of Allendale.

 Request Information

-You’ll join some of the best and brightest minds around you if you attend Michigan State University.
-The school came in at #2 on this year’s Best Value Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.
+You’ll be in good company if you decide to attend Michigan State University.
+It ranked #2 on our 2023 Best Value Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.
 Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.

 Request Information

-A rank of #2 on this year’s list means University of Michigan - Ann Arbor is a great value for natural resources and conservation students working on their bachelor’s degree.
-U-M is a fairly large public school located in the city of Ann Arbor.
+Out of the 11 schools in Michigan that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 2 spot on the list.
+U-M is a very large public school located in the midsize city of Ann Arbor.

-In-state tuition fees for undergraduate students at U-M are $17,193 per year.
+The average tuition and fees for an in-state undergraduate at U-M are $17,193 a year.

-U-M not only placed well in our value ranking, but it is also #1 on our Best Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.
+U-M did well in our overall quality rankings, too.
+It placed #1 on our Best Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.

 Request Information